josemunozc/cv-jose/resume.md

 - Lead the delivery of training and enhanced support for HPC users.
 This includes the proposal, development, enhancement and maintenance of new and existing training courses based on user feedback and help request evidence.
 - Lead the development user facing documentation covering the main aspects of using HPC systems.
 This includes the proposal and testing of new methods of user engagement with the objective of optimising the dissemination of best HPC practices.
 - Support and monitor the use of software on HPC systems ensuring efficient applications and ease of use.
-This includes the assessment, development, tunning and support of a broad base of software packages and applications that reflect the   requirements of researchers.
+This includes the assessment, development, tuning and support of a broad base of software packages and applications that reflect the   requirements of researchers.
 - Contribute to the delivery of white papers, mini projects and publications through enhanced project support.
 - Maintain application support processes, and check that all requests for support are dealt with according to agreed procedures.
 Use of application management software and tools to investigate issues, collect performance statistics and create reports.